 (1963) Lex Barker, Guy Madison Alessanra Panaro, Mario Petri.
-It's Lex against Guy in this great epic set in the middle ages.
+It's Lex against Guy in this great epic set in the early 17th century.
 Lots of court intrigue and duplicity with Madison doing ...
 See full summary »

 (1963) Lex Barker, Guy Madison Alessanra Panaro, Mario Petri.
-It's Lex against Guy in this great epic set in the middle ages.
+It's Lex against Guy in this great epic set in the early 17th century.
 Lots of court intrigue and duplicity with Madison doing a fine job as an evil grand inquisitor.
-A must.
-Great color, from 16mm.
 Written by

 Was this review helpful to you?